The Horns of Consecration at Knossos

 Where do the horns of consecration appear at Knossos?

 The horns of consecration appear throughout the palace of Knossos and in Minoan art.
-Originally, they would have crowned the tops of the palace buildings, the roofs, parapets, gateways, shrines and altars, so that the skyline and sacred spaces of Knossos were marked by these distinctive bull’s horns, a striking sight for anyone approaching the palace.
-They also appear depicted in frescoes and reproduced on a range of ritual objects.
+Originally they crowned the tops of the palace buildings, the roofs, parapets, gateways, shrines and altars, so that the skyline and sacred spaces of Knossos were marked by these distinctive bull’s horns.
+Approaching the palace, a visitor of the age would have seen the horns standing against the sky, a clear sign of the sacred character of the place.

 Powered by GetYourGuide